msnyder424/HTS-eDNA-Bioinformatics/metatrim/README.md

 #### *To trim primers from a single sample use ***MetaTrim*** from a python interpreter:* ####
 `MetaTrim(In_Forward In_Reverse Primer_Set F_Seq R_Seq F_Err R_Err Length Spacers)`

-In_Forward: Path to forward (R1_001.fastq.gz) file. ends
+In_Forward: Path to forward (R1_001.fastq.gz) file.
-In_Reverse: Path to reverse (R2_001.fastq.gz) file. ends
+In_Reverse: Path to reverse (R2_001.fastq.gz) file.
 Primer_Set: Primer set name or "other" if it is not in the common primer set list.
 If a primer set name is entered, the next two variables will be ignored, but a value must be entered.
-F_Seq: Last N bases of forward primer
+F_Seq: Last N bases of forward primer. ≥2 is recomended.
-R_Seq: Last N bases of reverse primer
+R_Seq: Last N bases of reverse primer. ≥2 is recomended.
 F_Err: N errors allowed in forward primer
 R_Err: N errors allowed in reverse primer
 Length: Length of marker OR primer set name to use a predefined length OR if length is variable, enter 0 and ***MetaTrim*** will search for the opposite primer in each forward and reverse read.
 If the primer is not found it will take the remainder of the sequence after the first primer is found. **WARNING:** if you choose to have ***MetaTrim*** search for the opposite primer in each read, you should ensure it is never found at any other location than is intended.